matthewb66/bd_scan_yocto/README.md

 Run the command `bd_scan_yocto` without arguments to invoke the wizard to guide you through the required information and options.

-The default behaviour of bd_scan_yocto is:
+The automatic scan behaviour of `bd_scan_yocto` is described below:
 1. Locate the OE initialization script (default `oe-init-build-env`)
 2. Extract information from the Bitbake environment (by running `bitbake -e`)
-3. Run Synopsys Detect in Bitbake dependency scan mode to extract the standard OE recipes/dependencies (skip this step using the `--skip_detect_for_bitbake` option) to create the specified Black Duck project & version
+3. Run Synopsys Detect in Bitbake dependency scan mode to extract the standard OE recipes/dependencies (skipped if `--skip_detect_for_bitbake` option is used) to create the specified Black Duck project & version
 4. Locate the software components and rpm packages downloaded during the build, and copy those matching the recipes from license.manifest to a temporary folder (if the option `--exclude_layers` is used then skip recipes within the specified layers)
-5. If the option `--extended_scan_layers` is added with a list of layers, then expand the archives used by the recipes in the specified layers.
-These expanded archives will be snippet scanned
+5. If the option `--extended_scan_layers` is specified with a list of layers, then expand (decompress) the archives for the recipes in the listed layers.
+These expanded archives will also be snippet scanned.
-6. Run a signature scan using Synopsys Detect on the copied & expanded archives and rpm packages into the specified Black Duck project
+6. Run a signature scan using Synopsys Detect on the copied/expanded and rpm packages and append to the specified Black Duck project, using other Detect scan options applied (for example, local copyright and license scanning with the option `--detect_opts '--detect.blackduck.signature.scanner.license.search=true --detect.blackduck.signature.scanner.copyright.search=true'`)
-7. Wait for scan completion, and then post-process the project version BOM to remove any identified sub-components from the unexpanded archives and rpm packages.
+7. Wait for scan completion, and then post-process the project version BOM to remove identified sub-components from the unexpanded archives and rpm packages only.
+This step is required because Signature scanning can sometimes match a complete package, but continue to scan at lower levels to find embedded OSS components which can lead to false-positive matches, although this behaviour is useful for custom recipes (hence why expanded archives are excluded from this process)

+### SCAN CONSIDERATIONS

+The Black Duck project will probably end up with duplicated components shown in the BOM from the Yocto scan and the Signature scan because they will probably have different origins.
+All Yocto (OpenEmbedded) components have no origin source code so cannot be matched by Signature scanning.
+It is therefore possible to compare origins/licenses/vulnerabilities etc. between the similar components matched for each scan type.

+Use the option `--exclude_layers layer1,layer2` to skip Signature scan on specific layers if required.

+Use the option `--extended_scan_layers layer1,layer2` to skip Signature scanning recipes in specific layers if required.

+Note that the first Synopsys Detect scan for Yocto has the option `--detect.project.codelocation.unmap=true` configured to remove previously mapped scans.

+Black Duck Signature scanning should not be used for an entire Yocto project because it contains a large number of project and configuration files, including the development packages needed to build the image.
+Furthermore, OSS package code can be modified locally by change/diff files meaning Signature scans of entire Yocto projects will consume large volumes of server resources and produce a Bill of Materials with a lot of additional components which are not deployed in the Yocto image.

 ### COMMAND LINE OPTIONS
 The `bd_scan_yocto` parameters for command line usage are shown below: